 It is commonly used in furniture-making, cabinetry, and interior molding.
 It can also be used in construction for interior applications, such as wall panels and subflooring, and is often used in DIY projects for its versatility and ease of use.

 MDF is a cheaper option than solid wood or plywood, which makes it more affordable.
 Its smooth surface and uniformity also make it easy to paint and finish, which helps give finished products a consistent look.
-But, MDF is not as strong or durable as solid wood or plywood, so it may sag or warp over time if it is not well-supported.
+However, MDF is not as strong or durable as solid wood or plywood, so it may sag or warp over time if it is not well-supported.

 Types of MDF